selwynpolit/d9book/book/blocks.md

 }
 ```

-And from the Copyright.php file some piddlings:
+And some piddlings from the Copyright.php file:

 `$account` comes from